Bayes-optimal limits in structured PCA, and how to reach them: Information-theoretic analysis by the replica method

 \subsection{Spectral PCA is optimal for rotation-invariant signals}

-In this section we show that spectral PCA \cite{benaych2011eigenvalues} is optimal for inferring $\bX^*$ such that $\bX^*$ equals in law $\bO\bX^*$ for any orthogonal matrix $\bO$.
+{Let us start by pointing out that PCA has the same SNR threshold to obtain non-zero overlap for any signal prior.
+This readily follows from the analysis of \cite{benaych2011eigenvalues}: there, it is proved that both the spectral threshold and the overlap do not depend on the prior of the rank-1 perturbation, as long as its tails are sufficiently well-behaved and the noise is rotationally invariant, as assumed in our work.} In this section we show that spectral PCA \cite{benaych2011eigenvalues} is optimal for inferring $\bX^*$ such that $\bX^*$ equals in law $\bO\bX^*$ for any orthogonal matrix $\bO$.
 This is the case for Gaussian and spherically uniformly distributed $\bX^*$.

 To do so, we first show that the previous computations can be straightforwardly modified to accommodate the case of spherical prior.
 Let us assume that the signal $\mathbf{X}^*$ is uniformly distributed on a sphere of radius $\sqrt{N}$.
 We denote the uniform measure on this sphere by $\omega$.
 Thanks to the invariance property of the measure on the sphere under rotations we know that $\mathbf{x}$ equals in law $\bO\mathbf{x}$ for $\mathbf{x}\sim\omega$ and any orthogonal matrix $\bO$.
 Therefore, we can directly diagonalize the noise without loss of generality and work with the equivalent model